shakes76/PatternAnalysis-2023/recognition/generative_model_s47425055/README.md

 - skimage

-## Reproducibility: -- fix this!!!!!
+## Reproducibility:
-To ensure reproducible results, the model's random seeds for Pytorch and other libraries are set.
-However, some variability might arise due to GPU-specific operations or non-deterministic operations in the libraries used.
-It's recommended to run the algorithm on the same hardware and software configuration for consistent outcomes.
+To replicate the results presented in this repository, follow these steps:
+1. Ensure you have all the dependencies necessary.
+2. Execute **train.py**.
+This script handles the training process, including validation and testing, and saves model checkpoints based on improvements in the combined metric of SSIM and reconstruction loss.
+3. After training, run **predict.py** to generate and save a batch of brain slice images using the best saved model parameters determined during training.

+By following these steps, you will be able to reproduce the results described above, including the achieved SSIM score and the quality of generated images.
+It must be noted that reproducibility may still be influenced by hardware configurations and GPU-specific operations, so running the code on the same hardware and software setup is recommended for consistent outcomes.

 ## Example Inputs and Outputs:
 ### Input: